SamiCharfeddine/example-app/README.md

 ```

 # Example
-Every Network is composed of different Devices.
+Every Network is composed of different Devices.<br/>
 Suppose that, for example, we have a Halloween pumpkin with red lights as eyes, a camera as nose and a mouth provided of some led that we can use to write some messages.
 Then we have the following structure:

 * our pumpking is our Network